ibm-skills-network/portals-admin-knowledgebase/docs/studio.md

 sidebar_position: 15
 ---

-# Studio
+# Skills Network Studio

-Studio is a powerful tool that enables administrators to create and manage course content directly within the portal.
+Skills Network Studio is a powerful tool that enables administrators to create and manage course content directly within the portal.

 ## Overview